 Leander ISD has received federal stimulus dollars to help offset unexpected costs caused by the pandemic.

 The federal dollars are provided by the American Rescue Plan (ARP) Elementary and Secondary School Emergency Relief (ESSER) fund.
-ESSER is distributed as four separate programs: ESSER I, ESSER II, ESSER III and ESSER Supplemental.
+ESSER is distributed as four separate programs: ESSER I (expires September 2022), ESSER II (expires September of 2023), ESSER III (expires September 2024) and ESSER Supplemental (expires August 2023).

 ESSER provides resources for:

 - time-limited programming to respond to the pandemic;

 - and innovation that can redefine student learning, acceleration, and development.